 Volt Hockey now has a new home in Markham.
 This past summer the City of Markham held a summer camp for youth with physical disabilities throughout the month of July.
 Susan Hay has the story.
 Check out the video below!

-In partnership with the Royal Danish Consulate General, Variety Village launched Canada’s first Volt Hockey League!
+In partnership with the Royal Danish Consulate General, Variety launched Canada’s first Volt Hockey League!
 Volt Hockey is an accessible form of hockey, played in a specially designed Hockey Sport Chair by people with a variety of disabilities including Muscular Dystrophy, Cerebral Palsy, Spina Bifida, Osteoporosis and Dwarfism.
-Volt Hockey is played by over 50 teamsin Denmark, Norway and Sweden and now, it’s at Variety Village.
+Volt Hockey is played by over 50 teamsin Denmark, Norway and Sweden and now, it’s at Variety Ontario.

 Learn to play!

 This program is designed to introduce youngsters with varied mobility to the game hockey using a motorized vehicle.
 The one hour class is designed to teach the use of the chair and the fundamentals of the sport.
 Intermediate/Advanced classes will continue to focus on the rules of the game as we train towards competitions.

 The game is played by two teams in an indoor court or gymnasium.
 Normally there are three players on each team on the court at a time, with two 15 minute halves in a game and two referees.
 The game is played in a standardized manner around the globe, according to an International Rule Book.

 One of the unique features of VOLT Hockey is that the chairs do not belong to the players, but instead to a Hockey Club facility where they are stored and maintained.
 Variety Ontario has purchased 10 chairs in partnership with VOLT Hockey Canada sponsored by individual donors.